Nieng Arp: Box office

 This film is considered to be the first successful Khmer horror film in recent years, having grossed over $100,000 solely from the six movie theatres in Phnom Penh.

 In the DVD version, the film consists of two discs with no special features or scene selection.
 English subtitles were included on a DVD release for foreign audiences.

 Special effects

 Special effects are primarily not computer generated.
-In one scene, a doll's head filled with pig intestines was used to make the Aps head.
+In one scene, a doll's head filled with pig intestines was used to make the Ahp's head.